Skip to main content

 • Single entry: you arrive in Japan, stay, and fly directly back to Dubai — the most common option for first-time visitors

-• Double entry: your itinerary leaves Japan and returns, for example Tokyo → Seoul → Osaka — requires double entry
+• Re-entry trips: if your itinerary leaves Japan and returns, for example Tokyo → Seoul → Osaka, you need a multiple-entry visa

 • Multiple entry: you visit Japan two or more times per year, or plan an extended trip with multiple departures and re-entries